We have 172 full time equivalent staff, including the Ombudsman, as of 1 April 2019.

 The Executive Team is accountable to the Commission through the Executive Chair, through corporate performance and risk reporting, and individual performance appraisal.
 It meets every fortnight.

-This brings together all senior managers and the members of the Executive Team, including the Head of Assessment, Head of Policy and Communications, Assistant Ombudsmen, Customer Services Manager and corporate service managers.
+This brings together all senior managers and the members of the Executive Team, including the Director of Intake and Assessment, Director of Investigation, Head of Policy and Communications, Assistant Ombudsmen, Customer Services Manager and corporate service managers.

 The Leadership Team is responsible for:

 - reviewing casework performance and advising the Executive Team on operational policy and performance matters